Same-sex marriage in Chile: Attempts to modify constitution

-In October 2020, Chile voted in a national plebiscite to rewrite its constitution.
-In a May 2021 election, voters elected the members of the Constitutional Convention, the body tasked with writing the new constitution.
-LGBT groups are hopeful that same-sex marriage and adoption rights for same-sex couples will be enshrined in this new constitution, particularly as the right-wing governing coalition Chile Vamos failed to reach the third of members needed to veto in the Convention.
+In October 2020, Chile voted in a national plebiscite to rewrite its constitution, and in a May 2021 election voters elected the members of the Constitutional Convention, the body tasked with writing the new constitution.
+LGBT groups were hopeful that same-sex marriage and adoption rights for same-sex couples would be enshrined in this new constitution, particularly as the right-wing governing coalition Chile Vamos had failed to reach the third of members needed to veto in the Convention.
+The proposed constitution, which eventually did not address same-sex marriage explicitly, was rejected in a referendum in September 2022.